 Entrepreneurship and Law Entrepreneurs are everywhere.
 They build new business from scratch, but they also take existing companies to greater heights.
 Every entrepreneur must have an exceptionally broad understanding of the business and regulatory landscape in their industry to ensure that the venture expands and avoids costly – and sometimes fatal – regulatory problems.
 Our unique cross-cutting program, offered jointly by Drexel’s Kline School of Law and Close School of Entrepreneurship, ensures that graduates leave with a sophisticated knowledge of business skills and the ability to navigate a complex regulatory environment.

 Financial Regulatory Compliance The financial industry is among the most highly regulated of all fields.
 Both the state and federal governments ensure the stability of the American economy by scrutinizing the operations of mutual funds, stockbrokers, banks and the many other businesses that manage the nation’s commerce.
 Each of these companies is required to fulfill extensive compliance requirements, facing criminal and civil penalties for their failure to closely follow the law.
-According to the Bureau of Labor Statistics, the field of Financial Compliance is expected to grow by 10% from 2014 to 2024, outpacing the estimated overall job growth of 7%.
 Our graduates gain an unusually detailed understanding of the financial regulations, preparing them to take on compliance positions in both large and small finance companies.

 Human Resources Compliance As the workforce has changed, so have the responsibilities of today’s Human Resources offices.
 HR professionals have a number of important responsibilities that continue to grow, including hiring and termination, education and training, disciplinary procedures and communications.
 Our program is unique in that it focuses solely on the critical legal issues that HR professionals may face on a daily basis.
 Students will learn how to research and analyze new laws, create a code of ethics, develop a comprehensive compliance program and so much more.
 With this expertise, graduates will offer employers sophisticated knowledge and skills to help protect against liability.